-Yes, each open masternode will have listed against it the minimum number of coins that you will need to submit to participate in the masternode to share the hosting costs.
+Yes, each open masternode or staking pool will have listed against it the minimum number of coins that you will need to submit to participate in the masternode to share the hosting costs.
 Note that we do not work on 'shares' (a strict division of the collateral), but you are free to submit whatever number of coins you wish to have between the stated minimum and maximum amounts.
 Also note that different masternodes will have differing minimum requirements depending on the size of the required collateral needed to start the masternode.

 The cost to participate in a shared masternode is proportional to how much of the masternode collateral you fill up.
 Payments are made in the form of credits, and credits can be purchased through the payments page.
 Generally 1 credit costs $1US or equivalent in selected cryptocurrencies (but the more you buy, the cheaper it gets*), and if you were to deposit enough coins to fill a complete masternode, it would cost you usually between 1 to 2 credits.
 You would then be considered paying for the complete masternode hosting cost yourself.

 If a masternode was costed at 2 credits, then you would need to provide 2 credits if you had all the collateral yourself, 1 credit if you had 50% of the collateral, 0.5 credits if you had 25%, etc. Note that the number of credits are based around the percentage of filling a masternode, not the number of coins that are required, since you are paying for the hosting of the server, not for how many coins you need to fill the masternode.
 An estimation of the cost is provided before you commit to participating in sharing the masternode hosting cost.

 Staking pools and masternodes (and proportions of masternodes) are paid for by credits, which are funded by USD.
 If a masternode takes 2 credits to fill and you deposit 10% of the masternode collateral, then you would pay 10% of the 2 credits per month, that is, 0.2 credits per month.